eyebrowKIM/From_Scratch_Series/GPT/readme.md

 # Karpathy Clone Coding

-This repository contains the code and materials for the "Zero to Hero: NanoGPT - The Big Picture" YouTube tutorial by Andrej Karpathy.
+This repository contains the code and materials for the "Let's build GPT: from scratch, in code, spelled out."
+YouTube tutorial by Andrej Karpathy.
 The tutorial covers the implementation and understanding of the GPT (Generative Pre-trained Transformer) model from scratch.

 ## YouTube Tutorial